Skip to main content

 Can I participate in the local cultural rituals during the tour?

-While some cultural rituals are open for viewing, such as in the monasteries and during the festivals, participation in the rituals is generally reserved for locals and monks.
+While some cultural rituals are open for viewing, such as in the monasteries and during the festival, participation in the rituals is generally reserved for locals and monks.
 However, you can observe and ask questions to understand their significance.

 How much altitude will I be experiencing?